HYU-NLP/Korean-Sentence-Representations/README.md

 #### Implementation detalis

-SentenceTransformer.py : inheriting two modules ,Transformer and Pooling, and there exist other functions such as `fit` to train the model
+SentenceTransformer.py : inheriting two modules ,Transformer and Pooling, and there exist other inner functions such as `fit` to train the model, `encode` to eval the model
 Transformer.py : fetching the pretrained_model 'BERT' and getting representations
-Pooling.py : averaging the representations from Transformer and they become the sentence representation MyLoss.py : implementing contrastive loss for unsupervision, and crossentropy for supervision modeling_bert.py : depending on data augmentation strategies, processing input before passing through bert
+Pooling.py : averaging the representations from Transformer and they become the sentence representation
+MyLoss.py : implementing contrastive loss for unsupervision, and crossentropy for supervision
+modeling_bert.py : depending on data augmentation strategies, processing input before passing through bert